Sick Leave Policy and Procedure - California

 -- First, divide the number of hours the employee works each week by 35 (i.e., the standard number of hours per week for a full-time covered employee);

--- Second, multiply that number by the maximum allowance of hours of sick leave available to a full-time covered employee based upon his or her years of continuous service (as set forth above);
+-- Second, multiply that number by the maximum allowance of hours of sick leave available to a full-time covered employee based upon their years of continuous service (as set forth above);

--- Third, subtract from that number the amount of hours of sick leave he or she had used in the prior 12 month period on a rolling basis, as applicable.
+-- Third, subtract from that number the amount of hours of sick leave they had used in the prior 12 month period on a rolling basis, as applicable.

 If a part-time covered employee does not have at least 72 hours of sick leave available at the start of a year, then the University will provide or advance, as applicable, the balance of the time needed for the employee to have 72 hours of sick leave available at the start of the year.